There will never be a shortage of things for you to do and people that want your time.

 I’ll unplug my laptop and go to Starbucks without my power cord.

-I get about 2 hours before I run out of juice, so know I have only so much time to get that project done.
+I get about 2 hours before I run out of juice, so now I have only so much time to get that project done.

 DELEGATE

-I also have a team of virtual assistants that make $3-6 hour, helping handle the basics before they ever become something I have to deal with.
+I also have a team of virtual assistants that make $3-$6 per hour, helping handle the basics before they ever become something I have to deal with.
 They manage projects, communication, and team training– all driven by a tight process to ensure accountability and repeatable excellence.

-You need a tight process before you hire a VA, else you’ll generate more confusion.
+You need a tight process before you hire a VA, or else, you’ll generate more confusion.

 DELETE